artificialscience/k-nn/README.md

 # What this will do ?

-In a data context this will classify a feature using a dataset of features meaning a prediction
+In a data context this will classify a feature using a dataset of features, that is a prediction.

 ## How it works ?